dankesean/dankesean.github.io/_pages/about.md

 Research
 ------
-Interests include data-driven dynamical systems
+My research interests revolve around how to best analyse, predict, or control chaotic dynamical system when only imperfect models and noisy data are available.
+This extends from data-driven dynamical systems to data assimilation.

 Teaching
 ------
 Throughout my study I have had a number of professional roles including tutoring, course coordinating, and course developing.
+More information can be found in [Teaching](https://dankesean.github.io/teaching/).

 Site-wide configuration